CTR-BFX/2018-Filipovic-Colucci/README.md

 ### Script to reproduce paper figures ###

+All files are provides in this repository with the exception of the GFF file for the mouse reference genome.
+The GFF file can be downloaded from [link](ftp://ftp.ensembl.org/pub/release-84/gtf/mus_musculus/Mus_musculus.GRCm38.84.gtf.gz).
+Once downloaded the GFF file can be uncompressed using the command:

+    gunzip Mus_musculus.GRCm38.84.gtf.gz

 The provided R script assumes the script is placed in a directory containing a subdirectory (called HTSeq_Counts) with all the htseq-counts files (one per sample).
 The script can be run interactively in R-studio or as a batch using Rscript.
 Note that some of the figures in the manuscript have had some label positions moved manually to prevent overlaps.

 Figure    | Output Filename                         | Description